Research Unit Sustainability and Climate Policy

 The Research Unit Sustainability and Climate Policy has done a lot of research on the normative grounds of sustainability - respectively on the theoretical basis of both ethics and law.
 The most informative is the big German volume "Theorie der Nachhaltigkeit", but there is also a number of English papers.
 See, among other papers, here.

-Substantial environmental law also requires the possibility to bring legal actions to courts, lest it remain on paper.
-Effective environmental protection, however, always has had to face strong resistance.
-Simplification of planning; and speed-up of administrative procedures and the conservation of economic advantages on a national level on one hand – on the other hand, more openness to civil society through information, participation, and protection of third-party-rights on a European and international level.
-More and more, national administrative law is marked by this contrast.
-Here, in the conformity of grown national administrative law with European law – in particular concerning problems of balancing and errors regarding procedural rules – lies the greatest current legal problem concerning large scale projects, not in the, by friends and foes alike, overestimated right of corporate action.
+Substantial environmental law also requires the possibility to bring legal actions to courts.
+Effective environmental protection in permission procedures, however, has always is still facing strong resistance.
+Simplification of planning; fast-track administrative procedures and the conservation of economic advantages on a national level on one hand – on the other hand, more openness to civil society through information, participation, and protection of third-party rights on a European and international level.
+Administrative law is increasingly defined by this contrast.
+Here, regarding accordance with European law of national dealings with weighing and procedural errors, the biggest legal problem regarding major projects lies – and not with the missing legal standing of environmental organizations.